Undergraduate Continuing Students Planning to Transfer College Study Abroad College Credit

 What should I do if I am planning to study abroad my final semester, completing my graduation requirements away?

-PLEASE NOTE: Students typically participate in study abroad during their sophomore or junior years; however, study abroad is possible beginning the summer after freshmen year, and even during one’s senior year.
 Students are discouraged from participating in a study abroad program during their last semester before graduation if they have outstanding university and/or major requirements.
-Should they choose to go abroad for the Spring semester, their degree will not be conferred until the following January.
-If they choose to go abroad for the Fall semester, they will not have their degree conferred until the following May.
+Should they choose to go abroad for their final semester without having all degree requirements met, their degree will not be awarded until the following conferral period.